danielpcox/git_talk/README.md

 ## Further Useful Information

-### What to do when you've committed something you shouldn't have.
+### When you've committed something you shouldn't have.
 The most common problem I've seen after I gave the presentation was the accidental committing of large files.
-Here are some things you can do about that:
+Here are some things you can do about that.

 #### Drop everything and make a good global .gitignore file now.
 You can set a global .gitignore file that applies to all your repositories by editing .gitconfig in your home directory, adding the excludesfile line as follows.